PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

 Bugfixes:
-  Fixed receiving of multi-part messages (only first part was received)
+  Fixed receiving of multi-part messages (only first part was received) Fixed processing of UTF-8 encoded status messages from QIP

 New Features
   Account management (requires Miranda IM 0.8 and newer) New user details protocol support
-  Added support for status note & mood (introduced by ICQ6)
+  Added support for status notes & moods (introduced by ICQ6)

 Improvements:
   URL events are now received as normal messages